pea-nut-z/karrot/readme.md

 It is a better experience to view on a mobile device instead of in the browser.
 Currently, viewing in the browser is not as responsive due to compatibility issues.

 eMarketplace requires an app called Expo Go to run.
 So, on your mobile device in App/Play Store, please download Expo Go.
-After that click [here](https://expo.dev/@peanutz/karrot) to get a QR code of eMarketplace, scan the code using Expo Go, and the app should open.
+After that click [here](https://expo.dev/@peanutz/karrot) to get the QR code of eMarketplace, scan the code using Expo Go, and the app should open.

 ### View In The Browser

 Some features and stylings are not web-compatible yet, and I am fixing it.

-- right click [here](https://peanutz-marketplace.herokuapp.com") and select "Open Link in New Tab"
+- right click [here](https://peanutz-marketplace.herokuapp.com) and select "Open Link in New Tab"

 The app should open up in a new tab.
 Once loaded, do the following in the new tab: